garden-io/garden/docs/k8s-plugins/local-k8s/install.md

 K3s and its derivatives use the [Service Load Balancer](https://docs.k3s.io/networking#service-load-balancer) (ServiceLB) as a LoadBalancer controller.
 ServiceLB is ingress controller agnostic.
 By default, Garden installs an NGINX ingress controller to expose domains on common ports.

 On macOS and Windows, Rancher Desktop creates a bridged network to serve local domain URLs.
 This means that you can access your local domains on the host machine.
-Note that you need to [allow administrative](https://docs.rancherdesktop.io/ui/preferences/application/general/#administrative-access) access to rancher-desktop in order for this to work.
+Note that you need to [allow administrative access](https://docs.rancherdesktop.io/ui/preferences/application/general/#administrative-access) for rancher-desktop in order for this to work.

 For users of k3d on macOS or Linux you'll need to do some extra configuration to expose your local domains.